All Episodes

 All right.

-The meeting called uh because an African archbishop has now been excommunicated from the Roman Catholic Church because he was, well, married.
+The meeting called because an African archbishop has now been excommunicated from the Roman Catholic Church because he was, well, married.

-Uh Zambian Archbishop Emmanuel Malingo.
+Zambian Archbishop Emmanuel Malingo.

-While they're debating that, Rockstar Elton John wants to ban religion completely.
+While they're debating that, rock star Elton John wants to ban religion completely.

 It turns people into really hateful lemmings, and it's not really compassionate.